goossens/ObjectTalk/docs-src/architecture/runtime.md

 In server mode, a script is started like described above in Simple Mode.
 The difference is that at some point a server script starts the event loop after which control passed to the engine.
 Only callbacks are made from that point forward similar to other asynchronous frameworks like Node.js.
-The startup script as well as the event loop are all executed from the main thread.
+The startup script as well as the event loop are all executed from the main and only thread.

-Additional worker threads can be used to speed up tasks by spreading them over multiple CPU cores and to ensure we don't hold up event processing in the main thread.
-ObjectTalk's worker thread logic is pretty simply.
-You construct one or more objects representing tasks to be performed and pass them to one or more worker threads.
-When the tasks are completed, results, in the form of (another) object, are returned to the main thread.

 **Graphics Mode**